 It is a two-part process:

-- First, identify the health needs facing our community (conduct a Community Health Needs Assessment, or CHNA); secondly, develop a measurable plan (a Community Health Improvement Plan, or CHIP) that prioritizes and focuses on the areas of greatest needs, taking into account the total available resources to effectively address those issues.
-In the summer of 2018, St. Peter’s Health retained Professional Research Consultants, Inc., of Omaha, Nebraska, for the third cycle to complete a Community Health Needs Assessment (CHNA).
-This CHNA included a random-sample telephone survey of community residents on their health conditions, behaviors, preferences; it also included an online “key informant” survey targeted to individuals with a broad interest in the health of the community.
-St. Peter’s partnered with the Lewis & Clark Public Health to plan and develop the survey instruments.
+- St. Peter’s Health CHNA & Implementation Strategy: First, identify the health needs facing our community (conduct a Community Health Needs Assessment, or CHNA); secondly develop a health system, service-area specific, measurable plan (an Implementation Strategy).
+This plan prioritizes and focuses on the areas of greatest needs, taking into account the total available resources to effectively address those issues.
+In the summer of 2021 (early Fiscal Year 2022), St. Peter’s retained Professional Research Consultants, Inc., of Omaha, Nebraska, for the fourth cycle to complete a CHNA.
+This included a random-sample telephone survey of community residents on their health conditions, behaviors, preferences; it also included an online “key informant” survey targeted to individuals with a broad interest in the health of the community.
+St. Peter’s partnered with community stakeholders, including Lewis & Clark Public Health, through the Healthy Together Steering Committee, to plan and develop the survey instruments.

 - REPORT: 2021 Community Health Needs Assessment (PRC, 2021)